AANA Advocates for CRNAs Who Provide Holistic, Multimodal Pain Management Services

 and student members for representing not only the nurse anesthesia profession, but also the nursing profession.
 The nursing profession has garnered the Most Trusted Profession for 17 consecutive years, and part of that reason is you - the trust, the compassion, the dedication to excellence, safety, and to our patients.
 Thank you for all you

 Building Brydges Preview: Resistance is Futile

 Some important topics in tomorrow's edition of Building Brydges:

-Stay tuned for the latest Building Brydges blog post, coming your way this Friday, May 10, on the AANA website.
+Stay tuned for the latest Building Brydges blog post, coming your way this Friday, May 10.

 - CEO Update: Why Resisting APRN Scope of Practice Expansion is a Losing Battle

 Beyond the Mask Podcast: What If the AANA Didn't Exist?

 Current AANA CEO Randall Moore, DNP, MBA, CRNA, joins the hosts of the Beyond the Mask podcast live at the Mid-Year Assembly

 to discuss some thought-provoking hypotheticals.
 Who would advocate for CRNAs if the AANA didn't exist?
 How would the profession be different today without the organization?
 Find out on the series' first episode of the "What If" Series.

 500 Nurses Report on Community Needs